jsannemo/omogenjudge/docs/architecture.md

 ## Reliability
 All servers are mostly stateless.
 The exception is the judging master, which keeps an in-memory queue of submissions that should be judged.
 However, this list is also stored in the database, and is reconstructed on startup.

-Judging is crash-tolerant, in that the judging master will automatically
+TODO(jsannemo): describe crash safety guarantees once judging is crash safe.